 - Create a mosaic tile using interesting materials like seeds or pebbles.

 - Make a printed bird.
-We are so fond of our canalside flora and fauna that we love to celebrate it at every opporunity.
+We are so fond of our canalside flora and fauna that we love to celebrate it at every opportunity.
 Join our printing workshop inspired by the birds of the waterways.
 Print, cut, mount, stick and construct complete with flapping wings!

 - Help paint a giant castle!

 - Try out a canoe with a free taster session from the Desmond Family Canoe Trail.
 There will also be the opportunity to go on longer guided trips, also free, for those who fancy paddling further afield!

 - Free face painting and henna hand painting.

 - Music Stage sponsored by AMS Neve.
 A glorious array of global sounds from grass roots to global artists.
 Expect an exceptional programme of incredible music including folk, blues, soul and reggae to name a few.
 As the Festival expands to a two day music programme expect to hear a world sound landscape to suit every musical palette.

 11:00 – 11:45 The Burnley Alliance Silver Band

 3:30 – 3:45 East Lancashire Clarion Choir

 3:45 – 5pm Hiroshima Twinkie